 The Suica withdrawal refund workaround

-With a zero card balance and nothing to refund, you do not pay the refund processing fee and can permanently delete Suica from your Apple ID • Apple Pay account.
-You still need a Mobile Suica account and Suica App to do the job but the process is simple.
+With a zero card balance and nothing to refund, you can permanently delete Suica from your Apple ID • Apple Pay account.
+You still need a Mobile Suica account and Suica App (or PASMO • ICOCA equivilant) to do the job but the process is simple.
 With the balance at ¥0, launch Suica App.